 A Classic Bob

-A classic bob this length is perfect for creating volume in finer hair textures that get easily weighed down by longer lengths.
+A classic bob such as fashion designer Eileen Fisher's is perfect for creating volume in finer hair textures that get easily weighed down by longer lengths.
 Keep in mind that to maintain the shape of a classic bob, you'll likely need trims every six to eight weeks.
 If you're not someone who likes to commit very much time or money to your hair routine, you might want to consider a more textured look that grows out nicely.

-If you want to leave a little more length to your hair, the long bob is an excellent option for all face shapes and hair colors.
-To get this naturally wavy bob, spray in a salt spray and scrunch your hair as it dries.
-The slight bend will bring out the dimension of highlighted strands.
+If you want to leave a little more length to your hair, this is an excellent option for all face shapes and hair colors.
+To get this naturally wavy bob, loosely wrap hair around a 1.5-2 inch curling iron.
+The slight bend will bring out the dimension of highlighted strands, as Halle Berry proves.

 An A-Line Bob